justinalsing/dlmmc/README.md

 ### Installation

-The code is python3 and has the following dependencies, which can be installed using either `conda install` (reccommended) or `pip install`:
+The code is python3 and has the following dependencies, which can be installed using `conda install`:

 [numpy](http://www.numpy.org)<br/>
 [scipy](https://www.scipy.org)<br/>